 2. Do strength training and exercise

-Heavy strength training → Building muscle mass is crucial to keeping your metabolism active.
+Heavy strength training → Building muscle mass is crucial for keeping your metabolism active.
 Strength training two to three times a week helps strengthen your muscles and stimulate fat burning.

 Cardio in Balance → Long cardio sessions can increase stress hormones, so combine light cardio with strength training and relaxation exercises such as yoga or walking.